You are listening to the Sean Hannity Radio Show Podcast.

 It's just lipstick on a pig.

-But uh like I have tried before, and and I'll and I've tried many times, but the problem is is that being uh gender specific issues, like um like I agree with you.
+The whole premise of being able to go outside of the VA, but like I have tried before, and I've tried many times, but the problem is that being gender-specific issues, like remember, he's implementing it now.

-I'll do it again and I'll do my dings and we'll lay the list out, and frankly puts the whole Republican Party to shame, and that was at the top of his list.
+I'll do it again, and I'll do my dings, and we'll lay the list out.

 And just like the wall is at the top of his list.

-And you know, the president has a pen in hand and ready for Congress to repeal and replace, that's also at the top of his list.
+And, you know, the president has a pen in hand and ready for Congress to repeal and replace.

-We we we have betrayed them.
+We have betrayed them.

-Anyway, Heather, I'm glad you called 800 941 Sean.
+Anyway, Heather, I'm glad you called 800-941 Sean.

 You want to be a part of the program.

-Today I'm announcing a new executive order signed that significantly expands our authorities to target individuals, companies, financial institutions that finance and facilitate trade with North Korea.
+Today I'm announcing a new executive order just signed that significantly expands our authorities to target individuals, companies, financial institutions that finance and facilitate trade with North Korea.

-And I'm very proud to tell you that, as you may have just heard moments ago, China, their central bank has told their other banks, that's a massive banking system to immediately stop doing business with North Korea.
+And I'm very proud to tell you that, as you may have just heard moments ago, China, their central bank, has told their other banks, that's a massive banking system, to immediately stop doing business with North Korea.

 Our new order will give the Treasury Department the discretion to sanction any foreign bank that knowingly conducts or facilitates significant transactions tied to trade with North Korea.

-And again, I want to just say uh and thank President Xi of China for the very bold move he made today.
+And again, I want to just say and thank President Xi of China for the very bold move he made today.

 New authority in this area applies to any activity that occurs following my signature on the executive order, which I have actually just signed.

-Foreign banks will face a clear choice do business with the United States or facilitate trade with the lawless regime in North Korea, and they won't have so much trade.
+Foreign banks will face a clear choice, do business with the United States or facilitate trade with the lawless regime in North Korea, and they won't have so much trade.

-This new order provides us with powerful new tools, but I want to be clear the order targets only one country, and that country is North Korea.
+This new order provides us with powerful new tools, but I want to be clear, the order targets only one country, and that country is North Korea.

 The regime can no longer count on others to facilitate its trade and banking activities.